casrou/ortoBot/README.md

 #### Visual Studio
 - Start debugging
 - Go to your Twitch channel (you don't have to be streaming)
-- Try a bot command in the chat, e.g. "!ortobot effects"
+- Try a bot command in the chat, e.g. "!ortobot effects" or "!ortobot lights:rainbow username:test bits:100"

 ![The output of the command should then be printed to the console](https://github.com/casrou/ortobot/raw/master/media/gettingstarted1.png "Getting Started")